theking2/srv-nas-pi/README.md

 - penta pcie board
 - Renkforce USB-Ethernet adaptor (???)

-The last is weird as it should be in host mode for a perepheral.
+The last is weird as it should be in host mode for a peripheral.

 Open Mediavault installed